Cheng0315/Cheng0315.github.io/_posts/2019-07-24-what_i_built_tuesday_-_7_23_2019.markdown

 export default store;
 ```

-After that, I updated the index.js file to utilize the store variable.
+Then, I updated the index.js file to utilize the store variable.

 ```
 import React from 'react';